 Worksheets: You will have worksheets in almost every class.
 These worksheets will usually be posted as Google docs in the Canvas modules.
 We will work on them in groups, but you are to submit them individually by the deadline.
 They are designed to help you practice the concepts and skills you are learning.
 I will look for evidence of your understanding in your work.
 Worksheets Submission Guidelines:

-- Even though the problems will be discussed in groups, you must write up your own solutions independently. - Worksheets will be due the day you work on them in class.
-Worksheets that are turned in within 24 hours after the deadline will receive half credit.
-After that, they will receive no credit.
+- Even though the problems will be discussed in groups, you must put together your own solutions independently. - Worksheets will be due at end of the day that you work on it in class.
+Worksheets will be accepted within 24 hours of the due date with 10% penalty.